revarbat/Mandoline/README.txt

   Mandoline is a command-line program that slices 3D files into toolpaths for home-build thermoplastic-extrusion 3D printers like the RepRap or MakerBot.
   It can currently parse 3D input files in the .STL binary or ASCII formats.
-  Output will be in G-Code or .S3G formatted files.
-(Not yet implemented)
+  Output is in G-Code formatted files.

 Compilation and Installation:
   UNIX, Linux and OS X:
       cd src
       ./configure
       make
-      make install
+      sudo make install

   Windows:
     At this point, there is not yet a GUI wrapper for Mandoline.